modular analog synthesizer for electronic music

 We let you decide what the limits are.

-order to produce that traditional analog sound.
+in order to produce that traditional analog sound.

 • Jacks located on the panel to promote intuitive usage, not to reduce